John Lawrence Grattan

-John Lawrence Grattan (June 1, 1830 – August 19, 1854) was a mid-19th century US Cavalry officer, whose poor judgement and inexperience led to the Grattan massacre, which was a major instigator for the First Sioux War.
+John Lawrence Grattan (June 1, 1830 – August 19, 1854) was a mid-19th-century U.S. Army officer, whose poor judgement and inexperience led to the Grattan massacre, which was a major instigator for the First Sioux War.

 Early life and military career

 Grattan was born in Corinth, Vermont on 1 June 1830.
-His mother, Sarah Rogers, died when he was only five and his father, Peter Grattan, relocated with his young son, John, and daughter, Mary, to Lisbon, New Hampshire where he worked as a wheelwright.
+His mother, Sarah Rogers, died when he was only five.
+His father, Peter Grattan, relocated with his young son, John, and daughter, Mary, to Lisbon, New Hampshire where he worked as a wheelwright.

 John L. Grattan entered West Point in 1849, but did very poorly in his courses.
 Out of a class of 63, he finished 51st in French, and 43rd in Engineering, failing mathematics altogether.
 Due to this, he was held back for a year.
 He applied himself the following year, finishing in the top third of his class for that year, only to again fall to the bottom third by his final year.

 In 1853, he graduated 36th out of a class of 55.
-Fellow graduates that year were James B. McPherson, Philip Sheridan, John Bell Hood, and John Schofield, all of whom would go on to fame during the American Civil War.
-Grattan, however, would achieve what fame he did receive due to a mistake during his very first command.
+Fellow graduates that year were James B. McPherson, Philip Sheridan, John Bell Hood, and John Schofield, all of whom went on to fame during the American Civil War.
+Grattan, however, would achieve what fame he did receive due to a mistake during his very first command, which ended in his death and the death of 29 soldiers under his command as well as a civilian interpreter.